Written by Terry Smith

 3. PuttOUT Pro Golf Putting Mat

-As well as being the perfect partner for PuttOut’s Pressure Trainer, the company’s Pro Golf Putting Mat is an excellent training product in its own right.
+As well as being the perfect partner for PuttOUT Pressure Trainer, the company’s Pro Golf Putting Mat is an excellent training product in its own right.
+Before we get moving with this though I would mention it’s better for indoor use but can also be used outdoors – though I would advocate a flat surface such as concrete levelled to do so (the garage would be ideal too with a smooth floor).
 The quality of putting matts varies wildly, especially when we are talking about how realistic the run of the ball is across the surface, but PuttOut have nailed it with this one.
+This will definitely help with your speed on the green

 With a stim meter reading of 10, it has been designed to accurately portray the same feel that you get from a medium to fast green.
 To make sure the surface is as flat as possible, the underside of the mat is made from thick and heavy rubber, letting you play on pretty much any surface available.